-Link Labs has been exploring the use of Apple AirTag at a commercial scale.
+Link Labs has been exploring the use of Apple AirTag on a commercial scale.
 Through this exploration, we’ve found several limitations of the AirTag as it’s designed to suit consumer needs and not B2B environments.
 If you're curious for more information on how Apple AirTag stacks up against Link Labs’ AirFinder, check out this webinar on “AirTag vs. AirFinder: Selecting the Best Tracker for Enterprises”.

 Below is a quick preview of what to expect during the webinar, including key differentiators between the two solutions, components of effective enterprise asset tracking solutions, tracking use cases, and more.